-The real estate consultant will provide non-discretionary real estate investment consulting services.
-The real estate consultant will assist staff in performing due diligence investigations on prospective real estate opportunities, assist staff with identifying and accessing top-tier funds, recommend specific real estate investments to SERS and maintain a real estate database.
-The real estate consultant will also participate in the development and refinement of real estate policies, objectives and strategies, benchmarking, risk assumptions and asset mix appropriate for each sub-asset class; as well as perform qualitative and quantitative portfolio oversight procedures and prepare performance measurement.
-The real estate consultant will make presentations to the Board supporting investment recommendations as they arise, and review performance at least semi-annually.
+The real estate consultant acts as a fiduciary to the Fund, and will provide non-discretionary real estate investment consulting services.
+The real estate consultant will assist staff in performing due diligence investigations on prospective real estate opportunities, assist staff with identifying and accessing investment opportunities, recommend specific real estate investments to SERS, and maintain a real estate database.
+The real estate consultant will also participate in the development and refinement of real estate policies, objectives and strategies, benchmarking, risk assumptions, and asset mix appropriate for each sub-asset class; as well as perform qualitative and quantitative portfolio oversight procedures and prepare performance measurement.
+The real estate consultant will make presentations to the Board supporting investment recommendations as they arise and review performance at least semi-annually.